Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: System Model

 The \textbf{push sub-frame} comprises a \gls{dl} \emph{control signal} of $k_c$ slots indicating the beginning of this part of the frame, and $P$ \emph{push slots}.
-The time dedicated to push-based communication is
+The time dedicated for the push sub-frame is

-All the nodes in an alarm state receiving the control signal will contend for accessing the medium on the available $P$ push slots employing the \emph{Framed ALOHA} \gls{mac} protocol~\cite{wieselthier1989aloha}.
-In this case, the nodes in alarm state will transmit their data in one out of the $P$ available push slots chosen uniformly at random.
-We consider a collision channel with no capture, i.e., transmissions are successful if and only if a single node transmits in one of the $P$ slots.
+All the nodes in an alarm state receiving the control signal will contend for accessing the medium on the available $P$ push slots employing a random access scheme.
+For mathematical tractability, we employ the \emph{\gls{fsa}} protocol~\cite{wieselthier1989aloha}, but alternative schemes can be used with no significant change in the analysis.
+In our case, the nodes in alarm state will transmit their data in one out of the $P$ available push slots chosen uniformly at random.

+Focusing on \gls{mac} performance evaluation, we consider a collision channel with no capture.
+This implies that pull replies are \emph{error-free}, while push attempts are successful if and only if a single node transmits in one of the $P$ slots.\footnote{\revise{Errors related to physical layers would affect both push and pull sub-frames in the same manner, thus, they are disregarded from the analysis.}}

 \begin{remark} Due to the fact that $T = T_\mathrm{pull} + T_\mathrm{push}$, the number of pull and push slots are related as follows:

 \end{remark}